 As per the Market Analysis, the incorporated and unincorporated jurisdictions within the County face barriers to affordable housing that are common throughout the Bay Area.
 High on the list is the lack of developable land, which increases the cost of available real estate and increases housing development costs.
 Local opposition is another common obstacle as many neighbors have strong reactions to infill and affordable housing developments.
-Their opposition is often based on misconceptions, such as a foreseen increase in crime; erosion of property values; increase in parking and traffic congestion; and overwhelmed schools.4 However, to ensure a healthy economy the region must focus on strategies and investment that provide housing for much of the region's workforce - e.g., sales clerks, secretaries, firefighters, police, teachers, and health service workers - whose incomes significantly limit their housing choices.5
+Their opposition is often based on misconceptions, such as increased crime; erosion of property values; increased parking and traffic congestion; and overwhelmed schools.4 However, to ensure a healthy economy, the region must focus on strategies and investment that provide housing for much of the region's workforce - e.g., sales clerks, secretaries, teachers, and health service workers - whose incomes significantly limit their housing choices.5